SEEN & UNSEEN

 Content Warnings

-While I’ll do my best not to completely spoil anything, I think it’s worth mentioning some of the content warnings for this story.
-If any of these topics are triggering, this one may not be for you.
+While I’ll do my best not to completely spoil things, I think it’s worth mentioning some of the content warnings for this story.
+If any of these topics are triggering, please take care.

-• Pregnancy complications: Kami experiences discomfort throughout the story, culminating in a major complication which puts her life and the life of her baby at risk.
-I will spoil by saying, there is no child/infant death in this story.
+Pregnancy complications: Kami experiences discomfort throughout the story, culminating in a major complication which puts her life and the life of her baby at risk.
+I will spoil by saying, there is no pregnancy loss this story.

-• Death of a loved one: Kami has experienced a lot of death (her father and sister, and likely her mother as well).
-A well-known character dies during the story, and it does appear on page.
+Death of a loved one: Kami has experienced a lot of death (her father and sister, and likely her mother as well).
+Two well-known characters die during the story, including a loved one, and it does appear on page.